 Norwood Yarn: From Sheep to Hat

 2022 UPDATE: In the 6 years since this post was written we've continued to work with Pine Hollow Farm and Wellington Fibres to produce an annual batch of Norwood yarn, as well as our Elora gradient sets.
 We've gradually increased the amount we produce over the years to keep up with demand, as our customers have discovered what a wonderful yarn this is to work with.This year we're up to 60lbs of raw fleece, triple our original order!
-The past two years we haven't washed the fleece ourselves (due to COVID and Debbie's maternity leave it's made more sense to send it straight to the mill to be fully processed there) but we're grateful to have had the experience of working with the raw fibre first-hand in previous years.
+The past few years we haven't washed the fleece ourselves (due to COVID and Debbie's maternity leave it's made more sense to send it straight to the mill to be fully processed there) but we're grateful to have had the experience of working with the raw fibre first-hand in previous years.

 The story of our Norwood yarn started last winter, as Elizabeth and I discussed the idea of adding a new Canadian-grown 100% wool yarn to our products.
 We really wanted to pursue the idea of adding more locally-sourced yarn, and we knew that we needed to have a plan in place before shearing season if we wanted to move forward with it this year.

 The first step was to find a source of high-quality fleece.
 We don't happen to know many sheep farmers, so we got in touch with Donna Hancock from Wellington Fibres, where we'd had our Cambiata yarn spun in the past.
 Donna very kindly put me in touch with Allison of Pine Hollow Farm near Norwood Ontario, and we made arrangements to get samples of some of her fleece.
 Allison calls the fleece from her flock "Norbouillet" as it is a Rambouillet cross that she has been breeding for so many years that it is now specific to her farm.